How To Argue About Parenting Differences And Not Lose Your Minds In The Process

 That’s certainly a good thought, and it would be great if it was enough to drop defenses and lower tension.
 But it’s not.
 To get to the endpoint, it takes some thinking, talking, collaborating, and strategizing.
 And it starts with understanding why parenting disagreements with your partner happen in the first place.

 Why Parenting Disagreements Happen

-The obvious reason for any beef is wanting to be in control.
+The obvious reason for any beef is the desire5 to be in control.
 It plays into the mindset of “I’m good with the plan as long as it’s my plan.”
 But the second, and probably bigger reason, is insecurity, specifically for fear of the unknown.
 We rarely have a guarantee on any outcome, but when it’s our kids, we hold on tighter.

 “We want to control because it’s such a high stake’s game,” Schonbrun says.